 Swiss Half Fare Card holders can purchase their discounted ticket and mandatory seat reservation > here.

-I hope this guide has been helpful in informing you all about this glorious train ride between the centrally located city of Lucerne and the Mediterranean-like south of Switzerland.
+We hope this guide has been helpful in informing you all about the Gotthard Panorama Express, a glorious boat and train journey between the centrally located city of Lucerne and the Mediterranean-like south of Switzerland.

 From the breathtaking Gotthard railway tunnel to the sparkling waters of Lake Lucerne, this is a classic panoramic train journey that you won’t forget in a hurry.